2012 Supercheap Auto Bathurst 1000: Background

 The 2012 race was the sixteenth running of the Australian 1000 race, which was first held after the organisational split between the Australian Racing Drivers Club and V8 Supercars Australia that saw the Bathurst race run twice in 1997 and 1998, with one race open to V8 Supercar entries, and the other open to Super Touring cars.
 The schism was repaired in time for the 1999 race, with the race being open exclusively to V8 Supercars.

-The 2012 race will also be the 55th race for which the lineage can be traced back to the 1960 Armstrong 500 – held at Phillip Island – and the 52nd to be held at Mount Panorama; the two separate races of 1997 and 1998 are recognised as four individual runnings of the event.
-Race organisers plan to use this race to celebrate the 50th year since the race first moved from Phillip Island to Mount Panorama in 1963, though it was not until 1973 that the race was run over 1000 km; from 1963 to 1972, the race was run over 500 mi.
+The 2012 race was also the 55th race for which the lineage can be traced back to the 1960 Armstrong 500 – held at Phillip Island – and the 52nd to be held at Mount Panorama; the two separate races of 1997 and 1998 are recognised as four individual runnings of the event.
+Race organisers planned to use this race to celebrate the 50th year since the race first moved from Phillip Island to Mount Panorama in 1963, though it was not until 1973 that the race was run over 1000 km; from 1963 to 1972, the race was run over 500 mi.

 The Holden Racing Team drivers Garth Tander and Nick Percat were the defending race winners.

 Entries

 All twenty-eight cars which contest the regular V8 Supercar season took part in the race, plus one "wildcard" entry—a car that is only entered in the endurance races—prepared by Minda Motorsport and operated by Kelly Racing.
 Each car was driven by its regular driver, who contests the full International V8 Supercar Championship, and a guest driver, who only took part in the Bathurst race and its prologue, the Sandown 500.
 These guest drivers were recruited from a variety of racing categories, including the Dunlop Development Series (such as Nick Percat, partnering Garth Tander), the V8 Ute Racing Series (such as Chris Pither, partnering David Wall), and the New Zealand-based V8 SuperTourer Series (such as John McIntyre, partnering Will Davison), among others.
 Each driver was required to complete at least 54 laps of the race, with the teams given the freedom to allocate those laps as they see fit.

 The only exception to this applied specifically to the Kelly Racing—Minda Motorsport "wildcard" entry.
-This car was driven by Cameron Waters and Jesse Dixon, both of whom won the opportunity to drive as part of the Shannons Supercar Showdown, a reality television programme created by Kelly Racing.
+This car was driven by Cam Waters and Jesse Dixon, both of whom won the opportunity to drive as part of the Shannons Supercar Showdown, a reality television programme created by Kelly Racing.
 Waters, who won the 2011 competition, was a late entry to the grid; the car was originally scheduled to be driven by Dixon, the 2012 winner, and Australian television personality Grant Denyer.
 However, Denyer was forced to withdraw two weeks before the race due to injury, and Waters was drafted in to replace him.
 Together, Waters (18) and Dixon (19) formed the youngest driver line-up to enter the race in its fifty-year history.